gwt-plugins/documentation/src/main/markdown/main/eclipse/devmodes/DevMode.md

 # Classic Dev Mode
-Classic Dev Mode launchers use a process OOHPM to connect to the browser.
+Classic Dev Mode is used to launch a process which compiles the application, run a web server and uses a process OOHPM to connect to the browser.

-This process is no longer supported in the modern browsers.
+The OOPHM process is no longer supported in the modern browsers.

+DevMode can also run Super Dev Mode with a flag.

 ## Reference